llmware-ai/llmware/README.md

 <details>
   <summary><b>🚧 Change Log</b></summary>

+**Latest Updates - 22 Dec 2023: llmware v0.1.13**
+  - Added 3 new vector databases - Postgres (PG Vector), Redis, and Qdrant
+  - Improved support for integrating sentence transformers directly in the model catalog
+  - Improvements in the model catalog attributes
+  - Multiple new Examples in Models & Embeddings, including GGUF, Vector database, and model catalog

 - **17 Dec 2023: llmware v0.1.12**
   - dragon-deci-7b added to catalog - RAG-finetuned model on high-performance new 7B model base from Deci